 For most schools, a simple, single-step verification with one or two sets of locked doors would likely be fine.
 In this case, the first set of doors could either be unlocked or locked.
 If unlocked, the first door would immediately lock once a person entered.
 From there, the person could exit the vestibule using a form of Identification.
 If the outer door is locked, it would have the ID verification and once the person entered, the inner door would remain locked until the outer door was closed.
 A form of vestibule monitoring (either manual or technological) should be employed in these vestibules in order to ensure no more than one person enters at a time.

 But, what if a person really wanted to get in?
-What if they knew this vestibule was protecting the school building and came prepared to get through it anyways?
+What if they knew this vestibule was protecting the school building and came prepared to get through it anyway?

 Ballistic Entry Vestibules Can Help Solve This Problem

-Just like Panel Built’s ballistic rated guard booths, Panel Built’s line of welded steel entry vestibules can be designed and fabricated to meet UL 752 and NIJ ballistic ratings standards.
+Just like Panel Built’s ballistic-rated guard booths, Panel Built’s line of welded steel entry vestibules can be designed and fabricated to meet UL 752 and NIJ ballistic rating standards.
 For those unfamiliar with UL 752 and NIJ, they are Underwriter’s Laboratory and National Institute of Justice’s individual standards on bullet resistance for materials.
 For an example of each organization’s Levels, see the charts below.

 In the event that a potential threat to the school was carrying a gun with him to a standard, non-ballistic rated entry vestibule, the double-locking ID verification would not provide a lot of help.
-As most mantraps and entry vestibules are fabricated from mostly a transparent material to provide visibility to security to see the foot traffic through or law enforcement in the case of an actual trapped person inside.
+Most mantraps and entry vestibules are fabricated from mostly a transparent material to provide visibility to security to see the foot traffic through or law enforcement in the case of an actual trapped person inside.
 However, these windows can also be seen as points of vulnerability for assailants trying to get through the vestibule through force.
-Using a ballistic rated entry vestibule will help ensure that if the threat attempts to shoot their way into the building your school will have top of the line protection.
+Using a ballistic rated entry vestibule will help ensure that if the threat attempts to shoot its way into the building your school will have top-of-the-line protection.

 You can use the charts above to help determine what level of ballistic rating you think would work best.
-Generally, Panel Built most often sees UL 752 Level 3 protection used in the majority of our ballistic rated projects.
+Generally, Panel Built most often sees UL 752 Level 3 protection used in the majority of our ballistic-rated projects.
 This will typically be for government buildings or military applications.
 However, if you think you’re facility could use a higher level of protection, let us know, and we would be happy to provide you with a higher rated design, or if you need help determining what ballistic level would work best for you, just let us know.
-We have a group of knowledgable reps that frequently work on ballistic rated projects that would be happy to help you out.
+We have a group of knowledgeable reps that frequently work on ballistic-rated projects that would be happy to help you out.

-If you have any questions about Panel Built’s Ballistic Rated or Standard Entry Vestibules for your school system, just give us a call at 8006363873, send us an email to email@example.com, or ask us in our LiveChat feature in the bottom-right of our page.
+If you have any questions about Panel Built’s Ballistic Rated or standard School Security Vestibules for your school system, just give us a call at 8006363873, send us an email to email@example.com, or ask us in our LiveChat feature in the bottom-right of our page.
 We are always happy to answer any questions or concerns that you may have!